 You can have that free for a bunch of keywords for free as well on KPMRS.
 They also offer paid accounts for their web app.
 KPMRS is also quite accurate.

 I’m not sure whether their paid plan make sense though.
 It’s just that you have to pay a little more and you get a professional web bases software that offers ranking checks well.

 Of course there is no single best software for SEO.
-It depends of course of your requirements.
+It depends of course on your requirements.

-- Do you plan to practice simple old school SEO or do you wan to engage in full fledged SEO 2.0 including social media participation and advanced SEO techniques?
+- Do you plan to practice simple old school SEO or do you want to engage in full fledged SEO 2.0 including social media participation and advanced SEO techniques?

 - How much time do want to spend on per weekly with your SEO software or tool-set?